windows10isgood/something/README.md

 # private
-This is private. i upload something
+This is NOT private. i upload something